ATS and keyword reality

 Often it is low estimated match, missing required terms, or text extraction problems.
 Different vendors score differently, but the levers are similar.

 Use this AI ATS resume checker to find gaps against a real posting.
-Compare your resume with a job description in one paste on the homepage, free.
-Read how ATS scans resumes, how to pass ATS, or resume vs job description.
-Browse ATS-friendly resume guides.
+Compare your resume with a job description in one paste on the JD checker, free.
+Read how ATS scans resumes, how to pass ATS, or Check resume against job description (free tool).
+See resume examples by role.

 Below is a structured breakdown of common technical and keyword failure modes.
 Use it like a checklist against your file and one target posting.